-The Board meets regularly and at that meeting discusses the reports from our Committees including Audit, Finance & Investment [which includes Remuneration], Claims, Reinsurance & Underwriting, IT & PR, and Risk [which maintains and monitors the risk register].
-A high degree of corporate governance is observed by the Company and Directors, and regular contact between the Chairman and Chief Executive is maintained so as to ensure our overall strategic aims are observed.
-During the year the Claims and Risk Committees were separated reflecting improved governance in the Company's approach to the insurance market.
-I wish to thank those who have served on the Committees together with the Chairs for their commitment.
+The Board meets regularly and at that meeting discusses the quarterly reports from our Committees including Audit, Finance & Investments [which includes Remuneration], Claims, Reinsurance & Underwriting, IT & PR, and Risk [which maintains and monitors the risk register].
+A high degree of corporate governance is observed by the Company and Directors, and regular contact between the Chairman, Chief Executive and Chief Financial Officer is maintained so as to ensure our overall strategic aims are observed.